 In addition to rehydrating the child, antibiotics may be used in some cases.
 Ask the health care provider about the merits of carrying an antibiotic for use in children and for instructions on when it should be used.

 Other drugs, such as loperamide, can be used in some children 2 years and older; it should not be used in children younger than 2 years or in children who are malnourished, very dehydrated, ill, or with bloody diarrhea.
 Bismuth subsalicylate (Pepto Bismol) is not recommended for children younger than 12 years and should be used with caution in older children and adolescents with a viral infection (e.g., influenza or chickenpox).
 Discuss these options with the health care provider, especially regarding proper dosing.
 See Travelers' Diarrhea .

 During recovery, a normal diet should be introduced as quickly as the child will accept it.

-Plan a visit to the children's health care provider well before the time of departure to allow a full assessment of the need for immunizations.
-Children should be up-to-date on all childhood vaccinations and should be immunized for diseases that might present a risk during travel.
+Plan a visit to the children's health care provider well before the time of departure to allow a full assessment of the need for vaccinations.
+Children should be up-to-date on all childhood vaccinations and should be vaccinated for diseases that might present a risk during travel.